GullikX/regea/README.md

 ```
 This creates the files `regea.output.patterns` and `regea.output.frequencies` in the current working directory.
 These are used in the subsequent commands for checking for descrepancies in error files.

+Check `man mpiexec` for help on how to use OpenMPI.

 ### Checking for added/removed lines
 Check for log lines which have been added or removed for an error file `errorfile.log`:
 ```